kipoi/kipoi-containers/README.md

   2. `ZENODOACCESSTOKEN`
       - Corresponds to value of env variable `ZENODO_ACCESS_TOKEN`
   3. `GITHUBPAT`
-      - Corresponds to value of env variable `GITHUB_PAT`
+      - Corresponds to value of env variable `GITHUB_TOKEN`

 ### Workflows